go home

 Decision 01 / One Clear Job

-I started with onboarding because it is the most familiar version of the pattern.
-The design decision was simple: one step should ask for one thing, then immediately confirm that the user is moving forward.
+I started with onboarding because everyone knows the shape of it.
+One step should ask for one thing, then get out of the way.

 Example 01